peteyoung/python-dev-env/python-dev-setup.md

          * Per `virtualenv` environment doesn't make any sense. `virtualenvwrapper` is made to switch easily between virtual environments.
 Why trap an install inside one?
 All separate `virtualenvwrapper` installs would need to be configured to point to the same folder for virtual environments.
       * The recommendation is to install "into the same global site-packages area where `virtualenv` is installed."
 See [here](https://virtualenvwrapper.readthedocs.io/en/latest/install.html) and [here](https://docs.python.org/install/index.html#alternate-installation-the-user-scheme).
          * `virtualenv` itself needs a Python available to run.
 It also captures a copy of the available Python during creation of and into a virtual environment.
 This would seem to dictate that `virtualenv` should be installed per `pyenv` Python installation.
          * Taking the above and the site-packages area recommendation into consideration, it seems that `virtualenvwrapper` should be installed into each `pyenv` Python installation as well.
+      * Strange things happen while experimenting with virtualenvwrapper in a `pyenv`.
+Things like PYENV_VERSION and/or `.python-version` being ignored completely while changing directories.
+Seems it is best to not use `virtualenvwrapper` together with `pyenv`
    * What needs to be installed before you install `pipenv`
       * Nothing really besides `pyenv`. `pip install --user pipenv` tries to install the following:
          * `pip` (exists already from pyenv)